 *Rice paper wraps can be found at most grocery stores.

 This delicious sauce is modified from the fabulous Vermilion Root's Peanut Lime Sauce.
-Almond butter is a stable in my home, so I used unsalted almond butter in place of peanut butter.
-I also added some ginger (because I am obsessed) and used less sugar as beets contain a natural sweetness.
+Almond butter is a staple in my home, so for this sauce, I use unsalted almond butter in place of peanut butter.
+I also add some ginger (because I am obsessed) and use less sugar as beets contain a natural sweetness.
 Thanks for the inspiration, Christine!

 1. Gently wash all ingredients for rolls.
 Cut vegetables and fruit for preferred texture and length.
 Cutting them lengthwise into sticks or Julienne-style work best.